 This is why more and more companies worldwide are adopting business process management (BPM) applications in different flavors.
 BPM tools are designed to manage workflows in a consistent, repetitive model, providing an instrument for collaboration among all team members.

-According to the report led by Market Research Future, the BPM market is expected to grow to approximately USD $16 billion by 2023, with a 14% CAGR between 2017 and 2023.
+According to the report led by Market Research Future, the BPM market is expected to grow to approximately USD $28.3 billion by 2030, with a 12.40% CAGR.

 Note that business process management is not limited to large enterprises.
 In fact, small and medium enterprises account for the largest market share in terms of organization size segment.